Join the Experience ›

 Isaac

-ISAAC CORTES, PROGRAM COORDINATOR
+ISAAC CORTES, PROGRAM INSTRUCTOR

 Isaac grew up in the great plains of Iowa and Nebraska climbing cottonwoods next to the Missouri River in the summer and visiting the Chihuahuan Desert of El Paso, TX in the winter with his extended family.
 He received his Bachelors of Science from the University of Nebraska at Lincoln double majoring in Fisheries and Wildlife and Environmental Studies.
 While at the University, his work with the Outdoor Adventures Rec Center provided his first experience with leading groups in the wilderness and set him on a path towards helping others find space in the outdoors.
 Now, after years of working with groups in North Carolina, Montana and California, Isaac now calls the Sonoran Desert his home and his community.
 Isaac is an educator focused on sharing the fulfillment and relevance of environmental stewardship with his students.
 As a Field Instructor with Ironwood Tree Experience, you can find him guiding students down urban and outdoor interpretive trails around Tucson.
 In his off time you’ll find him running on the Loop trail with his wife and daughter (in her stroller) or at one of the taquerias or cafes around town.